Maria Ilnicka-Mądry: Political career

 On behalf of the Freedom Union, she was a councilor in the West Pomeranian Regional Assembly of the first term (1998–2002).
 In the 2002 local elections, the coalition from which she was a candidate (Solidarity Electoral Action) did not get any seats.
 She received 3689 votes.

 In 2010, she unsuccessfully ran for councilor in Szczecin on behalf of the committee of the city mayor Piotr Krzystek Szczecin for Generations.
 In the 2014 local elections, she was the only councilor elected from the Independent West Pomeranian election committee list organized by Piotr Krzystek.
 She became a non-attached councilor.
 In 2015, she became an advisor to Piotr Krzystek for the city's social policy.

 In 2018, she ran for voivodeship councilor from the Nonpartisan Local Government Activists list.
 She retained her mandate when Aleksander Doba resigned from his mandate before his term began.
 On 23 November 2018, she was elected as chair of the West Pomeranian Regional Assembly by the votes of all 30 councilors.

-She was an advisor of Szczecin city mayor Piotr Krzystek.
+Ilnicka-Mądry was an advisor of Szczecin city mayor Piotr Krzystek.
 She was a member of the Social Council of the West Pomeranian Oncology Center in Szczecin.